-This article will walk you through how to publicly embed the visualizations for a Look in an
+This article will walk you through how to publicly embed a visualization from a Look in an

-<iframe>, so it can be displayed in a separate HTML document or as a link by itself in the browser.
+<iframe>, so it can be displayed in a separate HTML document or as a link by itself in a browser.

 How to Embed a Visualization Into an iframe

-- If you have not yet created the visualization you would like to embed, open Spaces, select a Space, and open the Look you wish to embed.
+If you have not yet created the visualization you would like to embed, you must first create the visualization:

-Note: If you do not see the Public Access checkbox, refer to Why Can’t I See the Make Public Option for My Look?
+Note: If you do not see the Public Access checkbox, make sure to check whether your instance admin has enabled the Public URLs setting in the Admin panel.

-- Copy the link that appears in the Embed Visualization section.
+- Once you make the Look public, copy the link that appears in the Embed Visualization section.
 You can also embed a table by copying the link in the Embed Data Table section.